vallegaa/vallegaa.github.io/README.md

 #### Add a Theme with Jekyll to your Local Repository

 Static site generators such as Jekyll eliminates manually configuring and customizing the contents of your site.
-For instance, all a static generator needs are the content (lightweight markup) and a theme (templated HTML and CSS) and processes everything into a functional site (Etter, 2016, p.
-26).
+For instance, all a static generator needs are the content written in a lightweight markup language and a theme template and processes everything into a functional site.

 Jekyll offers various configuration options when building your site such as themes, styling with CSS, and many others.
 This can all be done in a configuration file named `_config.yml`